 As expected for this location the current velocity data show a very strong and consistent semi-diurnal tidal current pattern, completing two full rotations of the current vector per day, and four tidal current maxima; two toward south-southwest and two toward north-east.
+This clear, strong and consistent semi-diurnal pattern in current velocity with two peaks per day is a strong evidence that the current sensor produces correct and good data.

 The quarter-diurnal peaks in the tidal current speed normally vary between 60 - 100 cm/s over the month, depending on the phases of the moon.

-The average current speed shows little variation in the profile above the bottom layer; from around 51-53 cm/s between 4-14 m below surface to 45 cm/s at 26 m depth.
-The maximum observed current speed was 99 cm/s toward South West (220°) at 4 m depth on $18^{th}$ and $19^{th}$ of September.
+The average current speed shows little variation in the profile above the bottom layer; from 52-53 cm/s between 6 - 18 m below surface to 46 cm/s at 26 m depth.
+The maximum observed current speed was 106 cm/s toward South West (220°) at 6 and 14 m depth on $17^{th}$ of November.